 Usually, payment is made based on your payment terms.
 If you haven’t provided your payment terms, the Ministry will aim to make payment within 10 business days of the Ministry receiving a correctly completed invoice and timesheet.

-If you’ve given us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 10 working days, you should call or email us at email@example.com.
+If you’ve sent us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 10 business days, please call or email us at firstname.lastname@example.org

 This page was last updated: